ofiriluz/DataScienceFinalProj/Step3/README.md

 With addition to different data manipulation to create a new feature set.

-This part is implemented using pyspark
+This part is implemented using both pyspark and pandas Both sides support the same args and the same executables

 The step consists of two executables
 - HotelsPriceDataGenerator